Eli-2020/OpenScience/README.md

 Team Name: Remote Students

-it is an international group pf student working remotely in a research project, i is the zenodo link https://zenodo.org/record/4167268#.X53Te4hKjIV
+it is an international group pf student working remotely in a research project, the zenodo link is: https://zenodo.org/record/4167268#.X53Te4hKjIV

 Research Question:
 Which kind of style of learning is effective to internalize the knowledge about preventing COVID19 infection?